 - There is a home school in which the majority of your training takes place.

 - You are paid a salary while training.
-This is normally an unqualified salary for your training year followed by an NQT salary for your first qualified year in teaching.
+This is normally an unqualified salary for your training year followed by a full qualified teachers salary from your first qualified year in teaching, normally commencing the September following completion of your course.

-- You will be given a timetable of solo lessons from the beginning of your course in which you will be on your own in the classroom.
+- You will be given a timetable of solo lessons right from the beginning of your course in which you will be on your own in the classroom with your own classes

 - Your school will pay your training fees